uchicago-cs/cmsc22000/website/hw/hw7.rst

 Submitting your homework
 ------------------------

-In this lab, you just need to enter a few URLs into Gradescope (make sure you’ve done so at the points instructed above).
+In this homework, you just need to enter a few URLs into Gradescope (make sure you’ve done so at the points instructed above).
 You should also make sure you’ve pushed your code to GitHub (but you will not be submitting your code through Gradescope; we just need to check that you’ve made the